sangwoojun/bluedbm/README.md

-extract bdbm_dist.tgz and modify the two scripts to point to correct bitfile, etc run programall.sh if this is the first time programming, reboot after reboot, in drivers, run sudo make configbackup in drivers run sudo make insmod
+extract bdbm_dist.tgz and modify the two scripts to point to correct bitfile, etc run programall.sh if this is the first time programming, reboot if rebooted, in drivers, run "sudo make configbackup" in drivers, run "sudo make insmod"

 Now you are ready to run the software binary